Irish lace: Carrickmacross lace

 Carrickmacross lace was introduced into Ireland in about 1820 by Mrs Grey Porter of Donaghmoyne, who taught it to local women so that they could earn some extra money.
 The scheme was initially of limited success, and it was only after the 1846 famine, when a lace school was set up by the managers of the Bath and Shirley estates at Carrickmacross as a means of helping their starving tenants, that the lace became known and found sales.

 Youghal lace

-Youghal lace was a top quality commercial product that ended with the First World War.
-Lace Making was taught in Youghal from 1845 by the Presentation Sisters.
+Youghal lace was a top-quality commercial product that ended with the First World War.
+Lace Making was taught in Youghal in 1845 by the Presentation Sisters.
 Mother Mary Ann Smith reverse-engineered some Italian lace to understand how it was made.
 She then taught the technique to local women and thus the school of lace began.

 Limerick lace

 Limerick lace (also known as Tambour lace, because of its manner of manufacture) became well known from the 1830s onwards. following the establishment of a lace-making factory in the city by an English businessman, Charles Walker, a native of Oxfordshire.
 In 1829, he brought over 24 girls to teach lacemaking in Limerick, drawn to the area by the availability of cheap, skilled female labour, and his business thrived: within a few short years his lace factories employed almost 2,000 women and girls.